AditiNarlawar/ShoppingUITests/README.md

 ## Shopping UI Automation Project | Aditi Narlawar

-This project is designed for automating tests for the Shopping website's user interface (UI).
+This project is designed for automating tests for the Shopping website user interface (UI).
 It utilizes Selenium WebDriver and TestNG for test automation.

 ## What does this repository contain?

-This project contains configurations and dependencies for automating tests for a shopping website's user interface.
+This project contains configurations and dependencies for automating tests for a shopping website user interface.
 It includes the following features and components:

 - **`Java`:** Java programming language is used for writing test code.
 - **`Selenium WebDriver`:** Selenium WebDriver is used for automating interactions with the UI elements.